 - Recommends to the County Council

 - Votes on Home Ownership “Rising Star Program”

 - August 25, 2016 6:30PM – Mayor’s Conference Room, City Hall, 342 Central Avenue, Dunkirk

 Meet The Planning Board:

-John is a life long resident of Dunkirk and is married to Valerie Vargo Mackowiak and the father of 4.
+John, current Vice Chairmain of the Board, is a life long resident of Dunkirk and is married to Valerie Vargo Mackowiak and the father of 4.
 He is a retired corrections officer of Chautuaqua County Jail.
 John’s experiences include assistant building inspector in Dunkirk, working under George Cosora.
 He also was building and zoning officer in Brocton/Portland.